 Intensive Treatment for Childhood Anxiety and OCD

-The Pediatric Anxiety Disorders Laboratory studies and conducts five-day intensive exposure and response prevention treatment protocols for pediatric OCD.
+The Pediatric Anxiety Disorders Laboratory studies and conducts five-day intensive exposure and response prevention treatment protocols for pediatric obsessive-compulsive disorder (OCD).

-These data suggest that the five-day intervention demonstrate efficacy in reducing OCD symptoms and may initiate change in parental accommodation that continues to improve after the family returns home.
+These data suggest that the five-day intervention demonstrates efficacy in reducing OCD symptoms and may initiate change in parental accommodation that continues to improve after the family returns home.

 Learn more about the 5-day Intensive Treatment for Pediatric Anxiety and Obsessive Compulsive Disorder (PDF).